 Point of Attachment Repair & Installation

-Electrical Connection at Gordon Powers, we’re qualified to disconnect and reconnect single and three-phase equipment and electricity supplies.
-There are a number of reasons why you might call upon one of our Level 2 electricians to do so.
-If you’ve recently been paid a visit by Ausgrid or Endeavour Energy, you may have been slapped with an electrical defect notice.
+Electrical Connection at Gordon Powers, we’re qualified to disconnect and reconnect single and three-phase equipment.
+There are a number of reasons why you might call upon.

 A lot of the problems that are identified by their officers will require a disconnection before the issue can be rectified.
 Only once rectified, can the reconnect occur.
 Aside from hazardous electrical installations, if your property is undergoing some major changes, you may also require an electrical connection, disconnect and reconnect.

 Below are just some of the situations that our Level 2 electricians we work with have been called out to perform a disconnect and reconnect.
 Should any of these apply to you, reach out to us today.
 We service all over Sydney including the Eastern suburbs, Inner-West, North Shore, Sutherland Shire, and Western suburbs.

 If you are moving out of your home or commercial premises.
 You’ll need to notify both your electricity retailer and a Level 2 electrician.
 Your electricity retailer will need to know for billing purposes and a Level 2 electrician will need to know so that they can organise for your existing electricity to be disconnected.
 A one-week notice period is generally sufficient, though if you need it done sooner, we can have one of our 24-hour emergency electricians assist with the disconnection.